Photo by Chris Douglas

 DISTRICT 5 - YEAR 2024

 Montana history is bursting with stories of Native Americans, cowboys, outlaws and businessmen.
 The life and times of Alvin “Dutch” Lunak and his family is much the same.
-Dutch was born December 3, 1952 in Browning, Montana, on the Blackfeet Indian Reservation to Alfred and Elva (Hall) Lunak, of Chippewa and Blackfeet ancestry, respectfully.
+Dutch was born December 3, 1952 in Browning, Montana, on the Blackfeet Indian Reservation to Alfred and Elva (Hall) Lunak, of Chippewa and Blackfeet ancestry, respectively.
 He is a descendant of Mountain Chief, of the Blackfeet Tribe, and a long line of Montana pioneers.
 In Blackfeet culture it is customary for an elder in the family to give a child their Blackfeet name.
 His uncle, Martin Good Rider Pepion, shared his Blackfeet name with Dutch, Maas-to-oh’kitopi, Good Rider, or literally translated as “Looks Good on a Horse.”
 Dutch was destined to become a celebrated Indian cowboy.

 Dutch’s parents had met at Haskell Indian Boarding School in Lawrence, Nebraska.
 They married in April of 1946, and made their home in the Browning area where they ranched and welcomed four children.
 After Alfred’s untimely death, Elva married James G. Augare and had two more children, one being Scotty Augare.
 Elva’s parents were William “Bill” and Minnie (Whiteman) Hall, who took Dutch and Scotty to live with them on their ranch on Badger Creek.
 It is here where they learned to ride horses, work cattle, and enjoy life on the creek.
 They attended school in Browning, Blackfeet Boarding School on Cut Bank Creek, and later Flandreau Indian Boarding School in South Dakota.